Mrcubix/Scroll-Bindings/README.md

     <img src="docs/img/advanced_binding_editor.png">
 </p>

-3. Select Any of the options in Property,
+3. Select Any of the options in Property (And other settings if available),

-4. Press Apply.
+5. Press Apply.

+## How To Change Settings (in 0.6.x)

+You can change the settings in the Advanced Binding Editor.

+## How To Change Settings (in 0.5.x)

 To change speed, you may change the `Scroll delay` in Tools > Scroll Bindings Settings.